jewelsofthought/neshama/site/posts/parashot/Bereishit.md

 </blockquote>

 <blockquote>
 Rashi 1:5] <b>י֥וֹם אֶחָֽד</b> &mdash; <i>one day</i>.
-According to the sequence of the language of the chapter, it should have been written, “the first day,” as it is written regarding the other days, “second, third, fourth.”
-Why did Scripture write “one”?
-Because the Holy One, blessed be He, was the only one in His world, for the angels were not created until the second day. [i.e., יוֹם אֶחָד can be understood as ‘the day of the One and only’].
+According to the sequence of the language of the chapter, it should have been written, "the first day," as it is written regarding the other days, "second, third, fourth."
+Why did Scripture write "one"?
+Because the Holy One, blessed be He, was the only one in His world, for the angels were not created until the second day. [i.e., יוֹם אֶחָד can be understood as 'the day of the One and only'].
 So is it explained in Genesis Rabbah (3:8).[^5]
 </blockquote>

 </article>